-Fernanda, sharing her perspective of her husband’s long, drawn-out illness, explained that Marcilio had been sick for two years and had seen countless doctors, but with no diagnosis.
+Fernanda, sharing her perspective of her husband’s long, drawn-out illness, explained that Marcilio was sick for two years and saw countless doctors, but with no diagnosis.

 After running a series of tests “the doctor looked at the exam and, enlightened by the Holy Spirit, understood that Marcilio had eight brain abscesses,” she said.

-“We always prayed to Mother Teresa,” she said, noting that her parish priest had given her a relic of Mother Teresa before the couple got married.
+“We always prayed to Mother Teresa,” she said, noting that her parish priest gave her a relic of Mother Teresa before the couple got married.

 Marcilio, speaking of the moment he was healed, said he woke up Dec.
-9, 2008, just a few months after he was diagnosed, with an “unbearable” headache that left him unable to speak, and asked his wife to pray for him.
+9, 2008, just a few months after he was diagnosed, with an “unbearable” headache that left him unable to speak, so he asked his wife to pray for him.

 Marcilio said he slept through the night without any problems, and that when he met with the doctor the next day, was told to return to his room if the headache still hadn’t come back.

-“The abscesses were reduced by 70% and the hydrocephalus had disappeared,” he said, explaining that after another three days of testing “not even the scars of the abscesses were visible.”
+“The abscesses were reduced by 70 percent, and the hydrocephalus had disappeared,” he said, explaining that after another three days of testing, “not even the scars of the abscesses were visible.”

 Fernanda, recounting her experience of the event, said that when she returned to the hospital with Marcilio’s parents the day after he was admitted, the doctors told her he was stable and had returned to his room, instead of going into surgery.